hellmarbecker/blog/_posts/2022-09-25-tutorial-cohort-analysis-with-imply.markdown

 ![Schema definition](/assets/2022-09-25-03-schema.jpg)

-Makes sure the primary timestamp (`__time`) is derived from the `curdate` column, and the `signupdate` field is modeled as a `string`.
+Make sure the primary timestamp (`__time`) is derived from the `curdate` column, and the `signupdate` field is modeled as a `string`.
 Then start the ingestion.
 After a short while, you can see how the table is populated with data.

 ## Creating the Logical Data Model